thecoshman/http/http.md

     Default: $TEMP.

-  -s --follow-symlinks
+  -s --no-follow-symlinks

-    Follow symlinks when requesting file access.
+    Don't follow symlinks when requesting file access.

-    This is false by default because it is most likely a problem (according to thecoshman anyway).

-    If a symlink is requested and this is not on it will be treated as if it didn't exist.
+    If a symlink is requested and this is on it will be treated as if it didn't exist.

   -w --allow-write